top of page

 studio@julimanara.com

-Manara’s work has been collected and exhibited internationally at institutions including the Niterói Museum of Contemporary Art and Tate Modern.
-In 2023, her first short animation, crafted from recycled paper and photographic fragments, was selected as a finalist for the United Nations Sustainable Film Awards and projected at Piccadilly Circus.
-In 2025, she was invited to lead the Royal Academy of Arts' first photography short course and created for them a series of outdoor billboard works across London.
-Her collaboration with The Macallan, renowed wisky brand and recognised by their sustainable approach, resulted in a large-scale forest triptych for the brand’s boutique at Heathrow International Airport.
+Juli Manara is a Brazilian multidisciplinary artist working in photography, moving images, and installation.
+Her work explores the relationship between humans and the natural world, blending landscapes, botanical studies, portraiture, and symbolic figures into immersive, often fantastical compositions.
+Manara’s work has been collected and exhibited internationally at venues including the Niterói Museum of Contemporary Art and Tate Modern.
+In 2023, her first short animation, made from recycled paper and photographic fragments, was selected as a finalist for the United Nations Sustainable Film Awards and was projected at Piccadilly Circus.
+In 2025, she was invited to lead the Royal Academy of Arts' first photography short course and created a series of outdoor billboard works across London for them.
+Her collaboration with The Macallan, a renowned whisky brand recognised for its sustainable approach, resulted in a large-scale forest triptych for the brand’s boutique at Heathrow International Airport.

-Manara holds an MA from Goldsmiths University of London and has taught at Speos International Photography School.
-She currently lives and works between London and São Paulo, Brazil.
+Juli holds an MA from Goldsmiths University and has taught extensively at Speos International Photography School.

 Public Displays